17 Apostle Islands Things To Do: Explore Bayfield and Wisconsin’s Hidden Gem National Lakeshore

 There are many great options for those looking to enjoy local flavor and avoid large chains.

-Whitefish in some form can be found on most menus, and whitefish livers, in particular, are considered a local delicacy.
+Whitefish in some form can be found on most menus.
+Whitefish livers, in particular, are considered a local delicacy.

 For great bites, no matter what you’re looking for, consider some of the following spots:

-• Gale Force Coffee, Bayfield: Coffee and breakfast options, vegan options
+• Gale Force Coffee, Bayfield: Coffee and breakfast options, vegan options.
+My coffee here was delicious and the space was awesome.

 • Wonderstate Coffee, Bayfield: sustainable, great-tasting coffee and bakery